server-os/server-image/src/img/README.md

 ## Development

-The src/img tree has no binary components, so you can get away with faster edit/test cycle than having to do a full smartos platform build and rebooting on it.
+The src/img tree has no binary components, so you can get away with faster edit/test cycle than having to do a full ServerOS platform build and rebooting on it.
 Here is how:

-    # On the target SmartOS GZ (e.g. MY-SMARTOS-BOX), make /usr/img
+    # On the target ServerOS GZ (e.g. MY-SERVEROS-BOX), make /usr/img
     # and /usr/man/man1m writeable for testing:
-    ssh root@MY-SMARTOS-BOX
+    ssh root@MY-SERVEROS-BOX
     rm -rf /var/tmp/img \
         && cp -RP /usr/img /var/tmp/img \
         && mount -O -F lofs /var/tmp/img /usr/img \